RajenDharmendra/HDFS-Spark/Spark/TravelData_Analysis_DataFrame-1.md

 Use the dataset given below:
 https://drive.google.com/drive/folders/0B_P3pWagdIrrVThBaUdVSUtzbms

-or You can Use In Dataset
+or You can Use Data in -> HDFS-Spark/Spark/Dataset of this github

 **Solution:**
 **Loading data to dataframe:-**